-- Secure the SV-COM-T25/T8 to the aircraft via the three (3) mounting holes in the plate.
+- If you are installing two SV-COM-T25/T8 transceivers, or combination thereof, it is acceptable to co-locate the two transceiver modules. - Select a position in the aircraft for the SV-COM-T25/T8 that is not too close to any high external heat source and where reasonable airflow is available.
+SV-COM-T25/T8 is not a significant heat source itself and does not need to be kept away from other devices for this reason. - Avoid sharp bends and placing the cables too near to the aircraft control cables. - Secure the SV-COM-T25/T8 to the aircraft via the three (3) mounting holes in the plate.
 The unit should be mounted to a flat surface it is important that the tray is supported at the dimples as well as the three mounting points. - Put the SV-COM-T25/T8 into the secured mounting tray by hooking the connector end under the lip on the tray. - Lock the SV-COM-T25/T8 into the mounting tray by clipping the retaining wire over the lugs on the opposite end.

-Additional items you will require for installation of an SV-COM-X25/X83, but which are not in the packaging, include:
+Additional items you will require for installation of an SV-COM-T25/T8, include:

-- Nutplates for mounting SV-COM-PANEL to the panel - To secure the SV-COM-T25/T8 tray to the airframe you will need least 3 flat head screws and three self-locking nuts.
-If the aircraft does not have existing mounting provisions you may need to fabricate additional brackets to support the tray. - Circuit breaker or fuse for power to the SV-COM-T25/T8 and SV-COM-PANEL - Power wires to SV-COM-T25/T8. - SV-COM-T25/T8 to SV-COM-PANEL wiring. - SkyView Network cables to connect the SV-COM-PANEL to SkyView Network - COM Antenna, coaxial cable, terminated to TNC Male connector or cable and TNC Male connector is included with your COM antenna.
-The SV-COM-X25/X83 are compatible with aircraft COM antennas commonly available (may require a TNC Male to BNC Female adapter).
+- 3 flat head screws and three self-locking nuts.
+If the aircraft does not have existing mounting provisions you may need to fabricate additional brackets to support the tray. - Circuit breaker or fuse for power to SV-COM-T25/T8. - Power wires to SV-COM-T25/T8. - SV-COM- SV-COM-T25/T8 to SV-COM-PANEL wiring. - SkyView Network cables to connect the SV-COM-PANEL to SkyView Network - COM Antenna, coaxial cable, terminated to TNC Male connector or cable and TNC Male connector is included with your COM antenna.
+The SV-COM-T25/T8 are compatible with aircraft COM antennas commonly available (may require a TNC Male to BNC Female adapter).

-Figure 211 - SV-COM-T25/T8 Dimensions - NOT ACTUAL SIZE
+Figure 201 - SV-COM-T25/T8 Mounting Dimensions

-Use this section in conjunction with the information contained in Appendix C: Wiring and Electrical Connections (notably Figure 251 on page 24-9).
+Use this section in conjunction with the information contained in Appendix C: Wiring and Electrical Connections.